 Transfer Capital One Miles to the Turkish Miles and Smiles Program.
 When transferred to the Turkish Miles and Smiles Frequent Flier program, Capital One miles become Turkish Airlines miles.
 Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book any Star Alliance partner, including United, which flies to Hawaii.

-In the examples below, I transferred 30,000 Capital One miles to Turkish Miles and Smiles to redeem four award tickets in economy (7,500 miles X 4 = 30,000 miles) to fly from San Francisco to the Big Island.
+In the examples below, I transferred 30,000 Capital One miles to Turkish Miles and Smiles to redeem four award tickets in economy (7,500 miles X 4 = 30,000 miles) to fly from San Francisco to the Big Island in Hawaii.

 Transferred 30K points to Turkish